6529-Collections/nextgen/docs/getter-functions.md

 <div id='CollectionPhases'/>

-### How to retrieve the collection phases times and merkle root of a collection?
+### How to retrieve a collection's minting phases times and merkle root?

-<b>Purpose:</b> The <i>retrieveCollectionPhases(..)</i> function retrieves the collection phases times and merkle root.
+<b>Purpose:</b> The <i>retrieveCollectionPhases(..)</i> function retrieves a collection's minting phases times and merkle root.

 <b>Notes:</b>
 * The collection must exist.
 * Additional Data must be added for a collection.
-* Collection Phases data must be added.
+* Collection Phases data must exist.

 <!-- end of the list -->

     /**
-      * @dev Retrieve the collection phases times and merkle root of a collection.
+      * @dev Retrieve the minting phases times and merkle root of a collection.
       * @param _collectionID Refers to the specific collection for which the collection phases data will be returned.
     */